 2. Kraft Foods

-A literally bright example of bad logos.
+A shining example of bad logos.
 Why those tasteless flowers?
-After all, Kraft Foods is gonna hold no carnival.
-What’s more, the small red font under the title looks completely incongruous.
+After all, Kraft Foods is going to hold no carnival.
+Moreover, the small red font under the title looks incongruous.
+Remember this lame logo, and don’t repeat the same mistakes.

 Believe it or not, this logo had appeared long before the products under the A-Style brand were launched.
-It gets fantasy hyped up (if putting it so mildly is acceptable) and has gained worldwide attention, in addition to the place in the list of the worst logos.
+It gets fantasy excited (if putting it so mildly is acceptable) and has gained worldwide attention, in addition to the place in the list of the worst logos.
 Nevertheless, this is probably what the creators strived for, except for the latter.
+A great example of awful logos.

-Locum is a Swedish property management company, but not even close, judging by such a bad logo.
+It is among the worse logos.
+Locum is a Swedish property management company, judging by such a bad logo, but not even close.
 Could they not know what “cum” actually means in English?
-No doubt, this is a clear example of what is worth doing to be ranked as one of the worst logos.
+This is a clear example of what is worth doing to be ranked as one of the worst logos.

 7. NSW Government